Call Now

 Second, expungement allows a job application to answer he or she has not been convicted of a felony on a job application—however, a few employers appear to be asking questions if the applicant has had a felony expunged which violates the public policy behind expungement.
 This will likely play itself out in the ensuing years, but given the felonies that are excluded from expungement, such as violent felonies, the balance will probably be struck toward expungement.
 Most citizens agree a person changes over years, and a onetime conviction for a felony should not preclude the individual from being a productive citizen, earning a living to support a family, and assist with the tax collection.
 In some cases, a very old felony is not classified as a felony any longer, but a misdemeanor, further highlighting the need for expungement.

-Third, anecdotally, Ciyou & Dixon, P.C. advocates have observed a significant number of individuals who seek expungement as a way to close the mental anguish having a felony still carries after all of the passing years.
+Third, anecdotally, Dixon & Moseley, P.C. advocates have observed a significant number of individuals who seek expungement as a way to close the mental anguish having a felony still carries after all of the passing years.
 From not being able to go to the range with their adult children, to try to have to re-explain the felony in new business and other environments where the questions are asked, it carries a tremendous mental burden that may be lifted by expungement.

 1. These factual requirements address the passage of time since the completion of probation or similar terms and the type of felony.
 Not all felonies can be expunged.